Dark Chocolate Financiers, Citrus Streusel, And Candied Oranges

 Cut the cold butter into small cubes and put in the mixing bowl.

-Knead the ingredients trough your fingers until the dough becomes crumbly and lumpy.
+Knead the ingredients through your fingers until the dough becomes crumbly and lumpy.

-Spread out the streusel on a tray lined with baking paper, or a silicon mat.
+Spread out the streusel on a tray lined with parchment paper or a silicon mat.

 Bake at 302/320°F (th.
 5/6) for about 10 minutes until a nice golden brown color is achieved.